plone/mockup-training/overview.rst

 which provide drag and drop events for jQuery.

 ``Makefile``: ``GNU make`` Makefile, which defines common actions for developing with mockup.
-It uses Grunt to a large extend.
+It uses Grunt to a large extent.
 E.g. ``make bootstrap``, ``make test``, ``make docs`` and ``make bundles``.
 For more information see: :ref:`makefile-commands`.